Introduction

 Define the Minimum Viable Product (MVP) and Its Importance

-For instance, a new venture in financial services might launch an to gauge user interest.
+For instance, a new venture in financial services might launch an MVP to gauge user interest.
 This initial step can pave the way for the development of more advanced features, such as sophisticated analytics or compliance tools.
-This iterative approach is crucial, as approximately 72% of new ventures rely on for startup strategies, significantly increasing their chances of achieving sustainable revenue models and effectively meeting market demands.
+This iterative approach is crucial, as approximately 72% of new ventures rely on MVPs for startup strategies, significantly increasing their chances of achieving sustainable revenue models and effectively meeting market demands.

 Outline the MVP Development Process: Key Steps and Best Practices